↑

 What is a Self-care Boundary?

-However, knowing your limits and sticking to them can help you feel more in control of your life.
-So it’s vital to improve your healthy boundary-setting skills continually.
+Interestingly, people who struggle to set limits for themselves often have difficulty keeping them in place, too.
+However, knowing and sticking to your limits can help you feel more in control of your life.
+So, it’s vital to improve your healthy boundary-setting skills continually.

 Why are Healthy Boundaries Important?